SmallMistake/Modding-NiD/Music/Overview.md

 adx files that start with cdda control the menus music.

 Deleting these will cause the menus to have no music

+### Characters

+Deleting a characters file like "nights.adx" does not seem to stop the corrosponding sound effects from playing.